We use cookies to help provide you with the best possible online experience.

 All patients are welcome to apply to join if interested by completing our secure online form

-PPG: Questions and Answers
+PPG: questions and answers

 The Patient Participation Group has regular Q&A meetings with the Practice Manager.
 The purpose of these is to give feedback to the Practice on any concerns/questions or positive comments, that patients would like to put forward.
 These meetings are separate to the usual PPG meetings which take place independently.